To phase out or phase down fossil fuels? That is the question at COP28 climate talks - Sentinel Colorado

 Negotiators produced a new draft of what’s expected to be the core document of the U.N. talks, something called the Global Stocktake, but it had so many possibilities in its 24-pages that it didn’t give too much of a hint of what will be agreed upon when the session ends next week.
 Whatever is adopted has to be agreed on by consensus so it has to be near unanimous.

-The discussions on the global stocktake makes the climate talks in Dubai “a moment of reflection,” said World Resources Institute international climate action director David Waskow.
-“It spotlights whether we are doing enough to curb emissions, adapt and prepare for climate change and increase finance from developed countries to developing countries.”

-The options in the draft range from a less-stringent “phasedown of unabated coal power” to a simple but dramatic “an orderly and just phase out of fossil fuels.”
+The options in the draft on the future of fossil fuels range from a less-stringent “phasedown of unabated coal power” to a simple but dramatic “an orderly and just phase out of fossil fuels.”

+Amin said since September there’s been quite a bit of “momentum and clarity” for a phase-out of fossil fuels.
+Two-and-a-half months ago he thought the requirement for all countries to agree would likely doom “phase-out” language.

+But that could still change.
+Amin said because some countries, particularly poorer ones may see phase-out as too restrictive, negotiators could even hit their thesauruses for alternatives to the much discussed phase-out or phase-down wording.

 Scientists who track climate action said it’s crucial to watch the language for loopholes.